 If you are interested in any of the services listed below please contact Surrey Libraries Information Service on 01483 543599, email them, firstname.lastname@example.org or via SMS on 07968 832414

 If you have a friend, neighbour or relative who is able to take out books on your behalf we can register you at your local library for a Library Direct Friends and Family card.
 This will allow your friend, neighbour or relative to borrow up to 20 books (or 12 audiobooks) for you for up to nine weeks at a time.

 If no one is available to borrow books on your behalf the Library Direct Home Service can help.
 We provide friendly volunteers checked by the Disclosure and Barring Service (DBS) to deliver books to those that are unable to get into a library themselves.
 We can arrange for books and audio material to be brought to you on a regular basis by a volunteer.
 Our volunteers will select books and audio books based on your recommendations, favourite authors and reading preferences.

 We have a good selection of books in large print as well as standard print.
-We stock a large range of talking tapes and CDs which can be played on a standard machine.
+We stock a large range of talking CDs which can be played on a standard machine.

 If you are interested in registering for this service please contact Surrey Libraries Information Service who will be able to register you over the phone or alternatively send the forms out to you.
 We also accept clients from residents living in sheltered accommodation.

 Volunteers - Have you a few hours to spare, and would you like to help people who can't get to the library?
 If you would like to be a volunteer helping Surrey libraries to deliver books directly to people in their own home.

 We are currently developing a service for 'community settings' such as care homes, nursing homes and long term in-patient wards.
 We have developed three different options of delivery for this service.